 Do I need a building permit to construct a garden suite?

-Yes, you will need a building permit to construct a garden suite.
-To obtain a building permit, the proposed garden suite must be in compliance with all applicable zoning by-law provisions, the Ontario Building Code, and tree regulations.
+Yes – you will need a building permit to construct a garden suite.
+To obtain a building permit, the proposed garden suite must comply with all applicable zoning by-law provisions, the Ontario Building Code, and tree regulations.
 You will need a set of drawings and information as required, completed by a designer/architect.
 For more information on the building permit application requirements and process, please visit Toronto Building.

 Where is height calculated from?